Error message

 Tips for an Effective Presentation

-Make your listeners feel as though you addressing them personally by making eye contact during the presentation.
+Your listeners will feel as though you’re addressing them personally by making eye contact.
 The best way to do this is to locate someone who seems engaged, actively listening, and interested in your talk.
 Achieve eye contact with them early in the presentation, and as you settle in and feel calmer, gradually look across the audience and connect with others.
-Return your gaze to the original person to regain your sense of calm throughout the presentation.
+Return your gaze to the original person throughout the presentation to regain your sense of calm.
 And don’t forget to smile.
-The combination of appearing friendly and approachable exudes confidence and helps your listeners relate to you and your topic.
+Appearing friendly and approachable exudes confidence and helps your listeners relate to you and your topic.

 Be Emphatic

-Good posture and body language cannot be overstated when it comes to presenting.
-Stand tall and try not to appear tense or stressed.
+Good posture and body language are important elements of an effective presentation.
+Stand tall and try to appear relaxed.
 Use your hands, arms, and facial expressions to emphasize key points.
-Avoid crossing your arms, holding your hands behind your back, or putting hands in your pockets during a presentation as it closes you off and will make you appear less approachable.
-Don’t be afraid to flash a friendly smile throughout your presentation.
-Doing so signals to the audience that you enjoy the topic, are confident in your knowledge, and are happy to be spending time sharing information with them.
+Avoid crossing your arms, holding your hands behind your back, or putting hands in your pockets during a presentation as those hand positions close you off and make you seem less approachable.
+Don’t be afraid to flash a friendly smile throughout your presentation to signal that you enjoy the topic, are confident in your knowledge, and are happy to be spending time sharing information with your audience.

 Stay Focused

 The use of technology in presentations is often unavoidable.
 From laptops and SMART Boards to audio playlists and laser pointers, there can be a lot to keep track of.
-To avoid distractions for both you and the audience, try to limit the amount of aids you use — and don’t hold them unless you’re currently using them.
+To avoid distractions for both you and the audience, try to limit the number of aids — and hold them only when you’re currently using them.
 When preparing your presentation, consider how much value a particular type of technology adds.
 If you can get the message across just as effectively without it, do so, especially if you’re running the show solo.
 With fewer gadgets to manage and possibly (probably) troubleshoot throughout your talk, the more focused and present you’ll be.

 Start strong.
 End strong.